bivol/cryptarsi/README.md

 1. Load a tar archive from URL;

-2. Circumvent the 25MB limit;
+2. Circumvent the 25MB limit (done);

-3. Optional key generation button;
+3. Optional key generation button (done);

-4. Fix the Electron version to read from directories
+4. Fix the Electron version to read from directories.

 Beta 5 roadmap: